What it is, how it's made and how to choose the right one for you

 While cost may be a factor, getting an extra box or two is always a prudent idea.
 This is true for all flooring.
 As retailers since 1991, it's very common for us to receive inquiries for old outdated designs or patterns of flooring to be used in a new addition or for a damaged area.
 Customers spend hours searching high and low for a few extra planks that should have been purchased with the initial order as an insurance policy.
 After all, flooring is a large investment.
 Isn't it worth protecting?

 Want to learn more?
 Go to the Green Building Supply Learning Center to browse our entire collection of articles, FAQs and white papers for every product.
-How to Buy a Green Floor (link) has more details about installation.
+Our article How to Buy a Green Floor has more details about installation.

 Need help measuring or making decisions?
 Call one of our experts at 800-405-0222 and we'll be happy to help you choose the right floor for your application and budget.